balena-labs-projects/balena-sense/README.md

 ##### Sensor

 By default, balenaSense transforms the name and values from certain sensors to be more human-readable.
 For instance, a raw value from a BME680 is `{"temp": 24620.0}` wheras after transformation it is `{"temperature": 24.62}`.
 You can force the raw values by changing the `RAW_VALUES` device variable to `0` or deleting it.
-You can also change temperature units by setting the `TEMP_UNIT` variable to `F` for Farenheit or `C` (the default) for Celcius.
+You can also change temperature units by setting the `TEMP_UNIT` variable to `F` for Farenheit or `C` (the default) for Celsius.

 You can find all of the sensor block options [here](https://github.com/balenablocks/sensor).